 On the first of May, it is customary to offer a sprig of lily-of-the-valley to close ones.
 Many vendors occupy the pavement on that occasion!May 8: Victory Day (national holiday)

 Commemorates the Allied victory in Europe that ended World War II on this day in 1945.
 Various ceremonies are held around town.June 21: Fête de la Musique (celebrated nationwide)

 Also celebrated internationally as World Music Day, for this festival many free concerts featuring all types of music are held in the streets and at various venues across Marseille.July 14: Bastille Day (national holiday)

-This holiday celebrates both the storming of the Bastille prison in 1789, the key event marking the beginning of the French Revolution, and the end of the privileges enjoyed by the clergy and the aristocracy.
-In Cayenne, a military parade is staged each year on July 14th.August 15 : Assumption Day (national holiday) October: Cayenne Festival (local holiday)
+This holiday celebrates the storming of the Bastille prison in 1789, the key event marking the beginning of the French Revolution.
+It plays as a symbol of the end of the privileges enjoyed by the clergy and the aristocracy.
+In Marseille, this anniversary is commemorated each year with a fireworks display and dance parties open to everyone at various venues throughout the city.August 15: Assumption Day (national holiday)

 |Month||Min.
 Average Temperature (°C/F°)||Max.
 Average Temperature (°C/F°)||Average Rains (MM)||Best Time to Travel|

 |June||17/63||16/61||25/1.0||Good period to go|

 |July||19/66||29/84||9/0.4||Not the best period to go|

 The Marseille-Provence International Airport is located in the suburb of Marignane, about 25 kilometres (16 miles) west of the city centre.